Business Continuity Planning and GRC: Building a Resilient Company

 • Create a competitive advantage in case you become ISO 22301 certified, as your program provides better RTO and RPO than your competitors;

-1. You must prioritize a Business Impact Analysis to determine potential risks and people or departments.
+2. You must prioritize assets using a Business Impact Analysis.
+It will help you determine potential risks and people or departments.

-1. Identify internal and external stakeholders that will take a lead on the processes or will be impacted by a disruption.
+3. Identify internal and external stakeholders that will take the lead on the processes or will be impacted by a disruption.

-1. Business Continuity Objectives: based on SLAs, what is the level of reliance you aim to provide.
+4. Business Continuity Objectives.
+Based on SLAs, what level of reliance do you aim to provide?

 Developing a Business Continuity Plan With GRC